Tuminha/NHANES-Periodontitis-Machine-Learning-Project/README.md

 ## 🔬 Publication Strategy

 ### Proposed Title
-**"Evaluating Modern Gradient Boosting Methods for Periodontitis Prediction: A Systematic Comparison Using NHANES 2011-2014"**
+**"Evaluating Modern Gradient Boosting Methods for Periodontitis Prediction: A Comprehensive Benchmark Using NHANES 2011-2014"**

 ### Target Journals
 1. **Journal of Clinical Periodontology** (IF 6.0) - Same venue as Bashir